-In order to tackle these shortcomings, the EU has adopted a regulation on PRIIPs, which obliges those who produce or sell investment products to provide investors with key information documents (KIDs).
+In order to tackle these shortcomings, the EU adopted a Regulation on PRIIPs, which obliges those who produce or sell investment products to provide investors with key information documents (KIDs).

 KIDs should be a maximum of 3 pages and provide clear information on investment products.